Preity Zinta: In the media

 In September 2006 the UK magazine Eastern Eye ranked her among "Asia's Sexiest Women".
 In 2010, Time magazine selected her as one of the candidates for its list of the world's 100 most influential people.
 She was the only Indian actress nominated for the poll and eventually did not make it to the final list, ranked at 144.
-This was followed, however, by a marked period of decline in her popularity when she restricted her work in films, which was further decreased with the debacle of her self-produced comeback vehicle.
+In 2009, she received IIFA-FICCI Frames Awards, among 10 "Most Powerful Entertainers of the Decade".
+She was later honoured at Venice Film Festival, in 2011.
+Zinta has been a celebrity endorser for brands such as Mortein, Dabur Vatika, Head & Shoulders, BSNL and Himachal Pradesh Tourism.
+Since 2007, Zinta's popularity was on a decline and she lost out on her brand endorsements to a number of younger actresses.
+This was followed by further decline in popularity when she restricted her work in films, culminating the debacle of her self-produced comeback vehicle.
 Film journalists like Khalid Mohamed and Subhash K. Jha have written columns in which they lament her absence from the movies and encourage her to return to acting.

+Filmography and accolades

+Zinta has acted in over 30 films.
+She has won two Filmfare Awards from ten nominations: Best Female Debut for Dil Se.. and Soldier and Best Actress for Kal Ho Naa Ho.
+She is among the few Indian actors to be nominated for a Genie Award and to win the main acting award at the Chicago International Film Festival.